Editorial Standards

 Section 250 on Form 8993, where GILTI becomes deductible

 Your Form 8992 result flows into Form 8993 to compute the section 250 deduction and any taxable GILTI after the income limitation.
-For tax years beginning on or after January 1, 2018 and before January 1, 2026, corporations generally deduct 50% of GILTI.
-After that, absent new law, the deduction percentage is scheduled to reduce to 37.5%.
+For tax years beginning on or after January 1, 2018 and before January 1, 2026, corporations generally deduct 50% of GILTI; the 2025 tax year still falls under the GILTI regime (IRC §951A), not the OBBBA-renamed Net CFC Tested Income (NCTI) framework, which applies only to tax years beginning after December 31, 2025.
+After that, OBBBA amendments change the deduction percentage and related rules.
 Confirm your year open date and track changes.

 Practical tips for Form 8993 alignment